 - I bought the dried blueberries and apricots at my local health food store.
 They were organic and preservative-free.
 I am all for nutritious hippie food when possible but these sucked.
 They were really dried out – not moist like the preservative-filled Sunmaid type ones.
 They weren’t as tangy as the moister ones usually are.
 I do have to say that they softened up nicely after being baked but I think I will try the standard versions next time

-- The vanilla worked out just fine, The taste was really subtle so I might try adding a little more next time.
+- The vanilla extract (instead of vanilla bean) worked out just fine.
+The taste was really subtle so I might try adding a little more next time.

 - Because I like a tangier taste, I will definitely add the lemon zest next time….once I can figure out how to actually zest one without a zester 🙂

 - I didn’t notice the chia seeds and they did not mess up the ratio of the mixture.
 I will probably add twice as many next time….because who doesn’t need more fiber in their diet?